andrejewski/raj-subscription/README.md

 ```

 When `model.isTicking` is true, the `tickSubscription` will be active.
-When the `tick` subscription appears in the map, we start the subscription.
+When the `tick` subscription appears in the object, we start the subscription.
-When the `tick` subscription leaves the map, we cancel the subscription.
+When the `tick` subscription leaves the object, we cancel the subscription.

 Notice the function closure around the `tickSubscription` call.
 We do not create new subscriptions every time `subscriptions` is called, because they may already be active.